uab-cgds-worthey/learnings_journal/containers/README.md

 ## Browser Note

 `localhost` works fine in Chrome for me, but Firefox/DuckDuckGo are good alternatives if you run into cookie issues.

+## Notes

+- For RStudio, you could mount directories to `/mnt/` like VS Code does, but I preferred having them at `/home/$USER/`.
+Makes it feel more native inside the container.
+- Both containers are persistent across sessions, so your settings and libraries stick around.
+- Change the `worthey_lab_projects` path in the job scripts to whatever you actually need before running.

+Last updated: February 10, 2026